 Understand that getting help may feel uncomfortable.
 Overcoming your issues isn’t easy, but with the right professional, you can eventually improve your well-being and get the proper tools to cope.
 My initial sessions with my counsellor made me want to get up and leave at times.
 I wasn’t ready to feel a rush of emotions, but she helped me through it.
 In the end, she was always doing what’s best for me and I thank her for that.

 On the other hand, you don’t have to stick with any professional if they are not meeting your needs!
 It’s okay to find someone another professional!
 I must admit that my first experience with counselling did not go well.
 I wasn’t fond of the counsellor’s approach.
 She wasn’t listening to me and she would minimize my issues.
-Needless to say, I didn’t continue with my counsellor which is why I started researching cost-effective and proper help.
-So again, it’s okay to find help elsewhere when you aren’t getting the help you need!
+Needless to say, I didn’t continue with that counsellor.
+That experience is why I started researching cost-effective and proper help.
+Don’t ever feel the need that you need to “commit” to a mental health professional just because they have the qualifications to run their practice.
+The end goal is to get help but you need to do it with someone you feel comfortable opening up to.

 Your well-being is a priority.
-Just because someone is qualified, it doesn’t mean that you have to stay with them.
 Think of it as a TV series.
 Why continue with the season if you were unimpressed with the first few episodes? (not the best example if you don’t watch television series, but you probably get my point lol).
 The goal is to improve your state of well-being, and it’s awesome if you can access these services without paying so much right?

 All the best in your journey!